Quantum Mpemba effect in parity-time symmetric systems: Identifying quantum Mpemba effect

+By contrast, we note that the regime exhibiting a single intersection point at short times lies beyond our theoretical boundaries, as the long-time approximation in Eq. (\ref{eq:DD_sim}) cannot capture the short dynamics in this regime.
+This distinction is demonstrated explicitly in the inset of Fig. \ref{fig:long_trace_left} (c), where we compare the difference $\Delta D(t)=D^{\rm I}(t)-D^{\rm{II}}(t)$ with $D^{\rm{I,II}}(t)$ calculated using either the full form of the normalized density matrix [cf. Eq. (\ref{eq:rho_t})] or its long-time approximation [cf. Eq. (\ref{rho_M})].
+However, our long-time approximation in Eq. (\ref{eq:DD_sim}) accurately captures the late-time dynamics of $\Delta D(t)$ in this regime, as illustrated in the inset of Fig. \ref{fig:long_trace_left} (c).
+Using Eq. (\ref{eq:DD_sim}), we confirm that no additional intersections occur at large times, indicating that the relaxation process features only a single intersection at short times.
+This regime can therefore be identified as supporting the genuine QMPE.

+From Fig. \ref{fig:long_trace_left} (a), we further note that the parameter regime where the QMPE occurs is not bounded by exceptional points.
+Specifically, neither the Hamiltonian exceptional point ($a=1$) nor the Liouvillian exception point $a_{\rm {LEP}}$ (black dashed line in Fig. \ref{fig:long_trace_left} (a)) defines their boundaries.
+This suggests that there is no connection between exceptional points and the QMPE in PT-symmetric qubit system.
+This observation contrasts with findings in open Hermitian systems~\cite{Zhang.25.NC,Chatterjee.24.PRA,Zhou.23.PRR}.
+Moreover, we find from Fig. \ref{fig:long_trace_left} that the parameter regime exhibiting the QMPE does not extend to the Hermitian limit with $a=0$ and $\gamma_1/\gamma_2<1$, indicating that the observed QMPE represents a phenomenon of solely PT-symmetric qubit system with $a\neq 0$.
+The absence of QMPE in the Hermitian limit can be understood from Fig. \ref{fig:x_trace_left}, which shows that $|[X(\tau)]_{\pm}|\neq 1$ in that limit, corresponding to a non-physical intersection time $\tau$.

-We remark that the QMPE can also occur in regimes to the right of the Liouvillian exceptional point.
-Fig. \ref{fig:full_trace} shows a representative contour plot of the number of intersection points, revealing distinct parameter regimes with either one or two intersection points.
-We can still resort to Eq. (\ref{X_solution}) to gain analytical insights into the boundaries of parameter regimes exhibiting the QMPE.
-For $a>a_{\rm{LEP}}$, the Liouvillian's eigenvalues $\{\mu_j\}$ become purely real (see Fig. \ref{fig:spectrum} (a)), rendering $X(\tau)=e^{-(\mu_{3}-\mu_{4})\tau}$ a real function.
+We remark that the QMPE can also occur in the regime to the right of the Liouvillian exceptional point.
+Fig. \ref{fig:full_trace} shows a representative contour plot of the number of intersection points counted up to $t=20$, revealing distinct parameter regimes with either one or two intersections.
+To determine whether additional intersections occur at long times, we again resort to solutions $[X(\tau)]_{\pm}$ from Eq. (\ref{X_solution}), which theoretically determine the positions and possible number of intersections.
+Similarly, we should identify constraints on $[X(\tau)]_{\pm}$ that ensure a physical intersection time $\tau$.
+From Fig. \ref{fig:spectrum}, we know that the Liouvillian's eigenvalues $\{\mu_j\}$ become purely real when $a>a_{\rm{LEP}}$, rendering $X(\tau)=e^{-(\mu_{3}-\mu_{4})\tau}$ a real function.
 To ensure $\tau>0$, we must impose the condition

-which guarantees two distinct solutions for the intersection point, $\tau_{\pm}=-\ln([X(\tau)]_{\pm})/(\mu_3-\mu_4)$ (recall that we arrange eigenvalues in descending order).
-In Fig. \ref{fig:full_trace}, the red and green dashed lines demarcate theoretical boundaries of the regime satisfying $0<[X(\tau)]_{-}<1$, while the red and orange dashed lines correspond to those of the regime satisfying $0<[X(\tau)]_{+}<1$ (Sec.
-III of SM~\cite{SM}).
-Remarkably, these theoretical boundaries show exact agreement with numerical identified regimes, as all intersection points can be captured by the long time approximation Eq. (\ref{rho_M}) in this case.
-Notably, the regime between the red and orange dashed lines satisfies both conditions in Eq. (\ref{X_01}), explaining the numerically observed transition from one to two intersection points in Fig. \ref{fig:full_trace} as $a$ decreases.